Robin Berntsen: Career

 He joined Port Vale on loan in November 1998, who had right-backs Michael Walsh and Matt Carragher out injured.
 Berntsen played in a First Division match on 14 November 1998, in a 2–0 defeat to Sunderland at Vale Park.
-However he then fell out with manager John Rudge, with Berntsen hoping to play in midfield rather than at full-back.
+However, he then fell out with manager John Rudge, with Berntsen hoping to play in midfield rather than at full-back.
 He left the club at the end of the month and returned to Tromsø.
 He played his last game for Tromsø in October 2001, and retired in the following season due to an injury.

 Personal life

-Bernsten is married with three children: Sondre, Joakim, and Markus.
+Berntsen is married with three children: Sondre, Joakim, and Markus.